Education City Stadium: History

 On 30 September 2019, FIFA announced the Education City Stadium as the host of the third place match and final of the 2019 FIFA Club World Cup, with the tournament being held in Qatar.
 The stadium would also have hosted Liverpool’s first match in the semi-finals, but on 7 December 2019, the official opening of Education City Stadium was postponed until early 2020.
-Thus, Liverpool's opener, the final, and the third place match were all moved to the Khalifa International Stadium in Doha.
+Thus, Liverpool's opener, the final, and the third place match were all moved to the Khalifa International Stadium, also in Al Rayyan.

 The 2020 FIFA Club World Cup was once again held in Qatar.
 The Education City Stadium was one of the venues.
 One second round match, one semi-final match, the third place match and the final between Bayern Munich and UANL all took place in the stadium.
 In 2020 the Education City Stadium hosted the East and West Zone matches of the 2020 AFC Champions League.

 The stadium hosted five matches of the 2021 FIFA Arab Cup.